 - A vasectomy is one of the most popular forms of contraception in the United States and worldwide.
 Each year, more than half million men in the US choose to get a vasectomy.

 - The No Scalpel Vasectomy procedure was developed in the early 1970s in China.
-Almost 25 million No-Scalpel Vasectomies have been performed around the world.
+About 50 million No-Scalpel Vasectomies have been performed around the world.

 - Sterilization for a man (vasectomy) is significantly less expensive than for a woman (tubal ligation), which may be up to five times more costly.